Free Egyptians Party

 The Free Egyptians Party (حزب المصريين الأحرار /arz/) is an Egyptian liberal party, founded after the 2011 Egyptian revolution.
 It supports the principles of a liberal, democratic, and secular political order in Egypt.
-The Free Egyptians Party was the largest party in the House of Representatives.
+The Free Egyptians Party was the largest party in the House of Representatives following the 2015 Egyptian parliamentary election.
 The party is a founding member of Al Hurriya Liberal Network.

 History

 Establishment

 The party's first annual conference in 2011.

 On 3 April 2011, the engineer and businessman Naguib Sawiris, and a group of intellectuals and political activists announced the establishment of the party and declared the program, the objectives and the basic principles of the party.
 Other prominent party members include the Egyptian American scientist Farouk El-Baz, the Egyptian Arabic poet Ahmed Fouad Negm, the writer Gamal El-Ghitani, and the telecommunications entrepreneur Khaled Bichara.

 In July 2011, infighting emerged within the party.
 An internal faction called the "Group of 17" accused the national leadership of undemocratic methods in choosing local leaders in the Damietta Governorate and of tolerating former members of the National Democratic Party, the ruling party of the toppled Mubarak regime, within the ranks of the Free Egyptians Party.
 Five of the dissidents have been excluded from the party, and have been denoted as "troublemakers" by party officials.
 Nevertheless, in August of the same year, the new party reported to have 100,000 members.